-Biomass valorization constitutes a key aspect of the circular economy and an opportunity to unlock the full potential of the bioeconomy and enhance the possible synergies between different sectors.
-Within circular models, agriculture and in particular the agri-food chain represent the sector in which there is the highest production of waste biomass with a direct strong potential to be further investigated.1 This, together with a growing interest in the nutraceutical industry, has led to research to find new bioactive molecules and techniques to extract and isolate them from these wastes.
-Among the foodchain-related wastes, plant residuals could represent an attractive source of more sustainable bioactive compounds for the nutraceutical and/or functional foods sector.2
+Biomasses valorization constitutes a key aspect of circular economy and an opportunity to unlock the full potential of bioeconomy and enhance the possible synergies between different sectors.
+Within circular models, agriculture, and more in general the agri-food chain, represents the sector in which there is the highest production of wasted biomasses, with a direct strong potential to be further investigated 1.
+This, joint with the growing interest in the nutraceutical industry that is continuously raising, pushes academic research to seek new bioactive molecules and techniques to extract and isolate them starting from these wastes.
+Among food-chain related wastes, plant residuals could represent an attractive source of more sustainable bioactive compounds towards nutraceutical and/or functional foods sector 2.